La La Anthony Is A Sexy Streetwalker While Rocking A Skintight Minidress Outlining Her Curvaceous Booty

 Much to the delight of her 9.3 million followers, La La Anthony appeared on Instagram in all her glory on September 11.
-The stunning star of “Power” put a lot of oomph into the social media platform as she rocked a skintight minidress to reveal all of her dangerous curves.
+The stunning star of Power put a lot of oomph into the social media platform as she rocked a skintight minidress to reveal all of her dangerous curves.

 The former brunette, who recently switched up her hair color to ash blond, was crossing a side street in New York City as she modeled her most dramatic look yet.
 While the frock she wore was simple, the garment was anything but ordinary.
 The black dress clung to every inch of her enviable body while her legs were covered in sheer black hose.